freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Periodic Notification User` field has been removed in :menuselection:`System --> Advanced`.

+* A :guilabel:`Stop` button for cloud sync tasks has been added to :menuselection:`Tasks --> Cloud Sync`.

 * The :guilabel:`Follow symlinks` checkbox has been added to :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`.